 Section title Information shown Information General device information, such as model name, serial number, firmware version, hardware revision, MIB download link(s) and so on.
+Note that the download link of LHX-MIB is available only after enabling the Schroff LHX/SHX support.
 Network The network information, such as the current networking mode, IPv4 and/or IPv6 addresses and so on.
 This tab also indicates whether the PRO3X is part of a cascading configuration.
 Port Forwarding If the port forwarding mode is activated, this section will show a list of port numbers for all cascaded devices.
 Outlets Each outlet's receptacle type, operating voltage and rated current.
 Overcurrent Protectors Each overcurrent protector's type, rated current and the outlets that it protects.
 Controllers Each inlet or outlet controller's serial number, board ID, firmware version and hardware version.
 Inlets Each inlet's plug type, rated voltage and current.
 Peripheral Devices Serial numbers, model names, position and firmware-related information of connected environmental sensor packages.
+Asset Management Each asset strip's ID, boot version, application version and protocol version.